enthought/traits-futures/docs/source/guide/advanced.rst

 Message types
 ~~~~~~~~~~~~~

-We'll define three message types: one for FIZZ messages, one for BUZZ messages
+We define three message types: one for FIZZ messages, one for BUZZ messages
 and one for FIZZ BUZZ messages.

 .. literalinclude:: examples/fizz_buzz_task.py